Restrung

-Restrung is an American-Canadian independent documentary film directed, shot, and edited by Mike Enns and produced by Enns and Randy Fullmer.
+Restrung is an independent documentary film directed, shot, and edited by Mike Enns and produced by Enns and Randy Fullmer.
 The film made its world premiere on July 1, 2014.

 Synopsis

 The film chronicles Fullmer's life and career from making guitars at a young age, to work on Disney animated films such as The Emperor's New Groove, Who Framed Roger Rabbit, and The Lion King, to ultimately resigning from the company and establishing a guitar-making business.